ad13380/heni-tech-test-server-v2/README.md

 # Heni Tech Test Server

+This app has been deployed, you visit it here: https://heni-techtest-server.herokuapp.com/api/prints?page=23 (as this was deployed on a Heroku free account, load times may be slow at first)

 ## Setup

 To run this locally please install Node.js and install the dependencies by running: